INDOOR AIR QUALITY TESTING: WHAT ARE YOU BREATHING?

 Sulfur dioxide – is another very reactive and colorless gas.
 Industrial power plants produce about 70 percent of sulfur dioxide emissions from combustion.
 Coal-powered plants are major culprits in the production of sulfur dioxide.
 The sulfur content of coal reacts with the oxygen in the atmosphere to form compound sulfur dioxide and once in the air, further reactions have the potential to produce sulfur acid.
 This is the matter that becomes acid rain.
 Respiratory illness can develop when you inhale sulfur dioxide.

 Ozone – is normally located at the atmosphere’s stratosphere layer, and actually protects us from the harmful UV rays coming from the sun.
 But when it is lower in the atmosphere, it can also pose a threat to us, as it can damage ecosystems and cause respiratory diseases.
-The EPA considers ozone a secondary pollutant because of its adverse reactions from the combination of volatile carbon-containing compounds, nitrogen oxides, heat and sunlight.
+The EPA considers ozone a secondary pollutant because of its adverse reactions from the combination of volatile carbon-containing compounds, nitrogen oxides, heat, and sunlight.

 Particulate matter – are the particles that are suspended in the air and can be both solid and liquid.
-Wind-blown dust make up 60 percent of particulate matter pollution.
+Wind-blown dust makes up 60 percent of particulate matter pollution.
 Aside from this, it can also be made up of toxic metals and chemicals.

 For Seattle residents, you can improve the quality of air inside your home by eliminating these various sources of air pollution.
 Good ventilation is the core of having good air quality.
-Ensure that your humidifying, cooling or central heating system is working properly and efficiency to improve indoor air quality effectively.
+Ensure that your humidifying, cooling, or central heating system is working properly and efficiently to improve indoor air quality effectively.
 Have your HVAC system fitted with HEPA or filters of high quality that are capable of removing microorganisms and bacterial inside your home.

-Most licensed and professional HVAC technicians recommend the use of a high quality air filter such as High-Efficiency Particulate Air (HEPA) filter.
+Most licensed and professional HVAC technicians recommend the use of a high-quality air filter such as a High-Efficiency Particulate Air (HEPA) filter.
 Based on the standards on filters set by the Department of Energy, HEPA filters are of the highest grade.
 They are capable of filtering undesirable matters and microorganisms.
 HEPA filters are used in different applications In the home, they are mostly used in cooling and heating systems, rendering them safer to use and help increase air quality tremendously.